-Unexpected learnings from hiking & tips on how to leverage yourself as a CX Leader
+Unexpected learnings from hiking & tips on how to leverage yourself in creating a successful CX strategy

 There are too many similarities to ignore.
-That’s why I compiled 3 fundamental rules of hiking that you can transfer to managing customer experience.
+That’s why I compiled 3 fundamental rules of hiking that you can transfer to managing customer experience and implement into your CX strategy.

 Lead with conviction.
 No excuses.